e-khalifayev/Azercell-Hackathon/README.md

 # Azercell-Hackathon

-This repository is a fragment of Crowdsourcing Mobile Network Speed Testing App developped in 24 hours by 3 people.
+This repository is a fragment of Crowdsourcing Mobile Network Speed Testing App (like Speedtest by Ookla or Fast.com by Netflix) developped in 24 hours by 3 people.

 Credit: Seyyara Hasanova, Mahammad Taghizada.

-Note: Download the map to preview in your browser.

-Key features:
+Key dashboards:

 Delaunay triangulation
 ![8](https://github.com/user-attachments/assets/e84f8255-811e-4980-aacd-2624b26b42e0)